 Note: The colours shown in this diagram do not depict the actual colours of the riskometer.
 The picture is for representation purpose only.

 Securities and instruments such as fixed maturity plans, gilt funds and income funds usually come under this classification.
 These are considered to be the safest mutual funds and are suited for an investor looking for a safe income source.

 Short to medium-term bonds usually come under this category.
 They are considered safe investments and are suited for investors who can stay invested for a period of 1-3 years.

 Moderate risk level

 It signifies that the funds in this category have their principal at moderate risk.
 Instruments such as arbitrage funds, MIP funds, and hybrid debt-oriented funds are suited for a semi-conservative investor who intends to book decent profits at the same time wants to keep his risk limited.
 Funds under this label are suited medium to the long-term investment horizon.

 Moderately high-risk level

-This label means that the funds in this category have their principal at a high risk.
-Sectoral funds, thematic funds, International funds and micro-cap funds are a few examples of funds under this label.
+This label means that the funds in this category have their principal at high risk.
+Sectoral funds, thematic funds, international funds and micro-cap funds are a few examples of funds under this label.
 Products under this label are suited for investors seeking to create wealth over a long period of time and are fine with the high risk associated with their bet.